-As many people contemplate waiting for a shoulder replacement and they have the time to review the research, they see that they have three main options to manage their shoulder pain.
+As many people contemplate waiting for a shoulder replacement and they have the time to review the research, they see that they have three main options to manage their shoulder pain and shoulder injuries.

 Replace the ball and socket of the shoulder joint.
 The reason a shoulder replacement can be tricky is that the joint is more a golf ball and tee than a ball and a socket like the hip.
 This, as we will see from the research, can make shoulder replacement a technically challenging surgery.